The-Fireplace-Minecraft-Mods/In-Game-Account-Switcher/docs/CRYPT.md

 ## Technical Details

-No crypt accounts are stored as-is so there are no too much to say about them.
+No crypt accounts are stored as-is so there is not too much to say about them.
 Both password and hardware encryption uses this encryption/decryption method.

 1. Read (or create if hardware) the password.